MainbaseT/power-pages-docs/power-pages-docs/getting-started/tutorial-overview.md

 ## Prerequisites

-- You'll need to have either a Power Pages subscription or a free trial.
+- You need a Power Pages subscription or a free trial.
 [Get a Power Pages trial here](trial-signup.md).
 - [Create a Power Pages site](create-manage.md).

 ## Tutorials

 Many of the tutorials build on knowledge and skills developed in preceding tutorials.
-Review the pre-requisites before starting a tutorial.
-We recommend that you complete them in the order given.
+Review the prerequisites before starting a tutorial.
+Complete them in the order given.

 - [Add a page](tutorial-add-webpage.md)
 - [Style your site](tutorial-style-site.md)